 dancer · choreographer · teacher

-Julia Kane is a dancer, teacher, and choreographer based in NYC.
-She is currently on faculty at Broadway Dance Center, teaching Jazz classes for BDC Online.
+Julia Kane is a dancer, teacher, and choreographer in NYC, currently on Jazz Faculty at Broadway Dance Center.

 Established in 2017, the Julia Kane Dance Collective is a project-based dance company comprised of varying artists in the NYC area.
 Through the company, Julia strives to captivate audiences by seamlessly combining elements of technical jazz dance with contemporary movement.
 Julia's choreographic work has been reviewed as “Strong, dynamic, and beautiful,” while “imbuing a sense of strength through bold, cohesive movements.”

 Premiering onstage at Jazz at Lincoln Center in the Booking Dance Festival, the company has since performed at venues around NYC, including Dixon Place, Salvatore Capezio Theater at Peridance, Manhattan Movement and Arts Center, at the JCE Jazz Choreography Project, KLICK'T's iDance4aCure Benefit, Peridance's APEX Showcase, and The NYC Choreographer's Forum, among others.

 In September 2019, Julia presented a full length show, Cultivated Chaos, to benefit Memorial Sloan Kettering Cancer Center as PMT's Artist in Residence.
 The two sold out performances raised over $1,000 for Dr. Matthew Matasar's Lymphoma Survivorship Program.